Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

 \subsubsection{Deconfounding models during training}

-\paragraph{Counterfactual Invariance} \emph{Counterfactual invariance} is a framework for constructing predictors whose predictions are invariant to certain perturbations on $\rmX$ \cite{veitch2021counterfactual}, using practitioner specifications.
-To define invariance, we specify an additional variable $\rmA$ that captures information that should not influence predictions.
-However, $\rmA$ may causally influence the covariates $\rmX$.
+\textbf{Counterfactual Invariance.} \emph{Counterfactual invariance} is a framework for constructing predictors whose predictions are invariant to certain perturbations on $\rmX$ \citep{veitch2021counterfactual}, using practitioner specifications.
+We specify an additional variable $\rmA$ that captures information that should not influence predictions however $\rmA$ may causally influence the covariates $\rmX$.
+Our predictor should thus be invariant to changes in $\rmA$.

-Consider the image dataset in \Cref{fig:spurious_associations} as a motivating example.
+Consider the image dataset in \Cref{fig:spurious_associations}.
 We find that our classifier seems unable to identify cows when the background is changed from the mountains to a beach.
-In this instance, we identify \emph{background} as $\rmA$, since changing our background should not affect the model prediction, but it does have a causal effect on the covariates $\rmX$.
+In this instance, we identify \emph{background} as $\rmA$, since changing our background should not affect the model prediction, but it does have a causal effect on the images $\rmX$.

 Let $\rmX_{\va}$ denote the counterfactual $\rmX$ we would have seen had $\rmA$ been set to $\va$, leaving all else fixed.